tamburra/organizrv2-titanembeds/README.md

     // with specified URL queries.
     //

-    // Modify these variables only
-    var orgTabName = "Discord"; 			// Name of Organizr tab for Discord var titanServer = "470309961864577025";		// Discord Server ID var titanCSS = "420";				// Titan CSS ID var titanDefaultChannel = "";			// Default Discord Channel ID to be opened var titanFixedSideNav = "true";			// Displays side navigation of channels var titanNoScroll = "false";			// Prevents the embed from scrolling down on first load
+    // Modify these variables only (leave values blank ("") if you do not want to use) var orgTabName = "Discord"; 			// Name of Organizr tab for Discord var titanServer = "470309961864577025";		// Discord Server ID var titanCSS = "420";				// Titan CSS ID var titanDefaultChannel = "";			// Default Discord Channel ID to be opened var titanFixedSideNav = "true";			// Displays side navigation of channels (blank defaults to false) var titanNoScroll = "false";			// Prevents the embed from scrolling down on first load (blank defaults to false)

     // Don't change any this
     if (name === 'Discord') {